nursahketene/coding101/DayOne/DayOneScript.md

 >> CODE CSS

-So lets add some style to our elements.
+So let's add some style to our elements.

-Lets increase the font of the text in the paragraph to 24px
+Let's increase the font of the text in the paragraph to 24px

 ```
 <p style="font-size: 24px;">
 ```

-Now lets turn the color to of the H1 to a shade of blue
+Now let's turn the color to of the H1 to a shade of blue

 ```
 <h1 style="color: dodgerBlue">
 ```

-Lets also increase the font size of the link and remove the underscore and change the color to blue.
+Let's also increase the font size of the link and remove the underscore and change the color to blue.

 ```
 <a style="font-size: 24px; text-decoration: none; color: dodgerblue;"
 ```

-Lets change the size of the image
+Let's change the size of the image

 ```
 <img style="height: 200px;"
 ```

-Lets add some margins and width to the document body
+Let's add some margins and width to the document body

 ```
 <body style="margin-top: 20px; margin-left: auto; margin-right: auto; width: 1200px;">